-The Wartburg College St. Elizabeth Chorale is a 60-voice women’s choir.
-The group performs a variety of treble literature from different historical periods in music, singing both accompanied and acappella selections for events on and off campus, including Wartburg’s annual Christmas with Wartburg.
+The Wartburg College St. Elizabeth Chorale is a high voice choir that performs a variety of treble literature from different historical periods in music, singing both accompanied and acappella selections for events on and off campus, including Wartburg’s annual Christmas with Wartburg.
 In 2004, the chorale was a featured group at the North Central Division of the Music Educators National Conference in Cleveland, Ohio.

 The St. Elizabeth Chorale takes its name from a famous resident of the college’s namesake, the Wartburg Castle in Eisenach, Germany.
 Elizabeth (1207-1231) lived at the castle as the wife of a Thuringian landgrave.
 Inspired by the teachings of her contemporary, St. Francis, she left the castle after her husband’s death and became Germany’s first female Franciscan.
 She was canonized in 1235.